 Letters of Recommendation

-In support of each application, three letters of recommendation are required; up to five are accepted.
+In support of each application, a minimum of three letters of recommendation are required; up to five are accepted.
 These letters must be submitted electronically through the online application.
 Letters of recommendation as attachments to an email or by fax are not accepted.

 The Division accepts confidential letters of recommendation submitted through Interfolio.
 Electronic delivery should be directed to the University of Chicago–Division of Social Sciences Graduate Admissions.
 To have letters submitted through Interfolio, enter the unique Interfolio email address in place of your recommender's email address in our application system.
 Once the request is received by Interfolio, log in to their system to approve the submission.
 After that is completed, Interfolio will upload your recommendation to your application, typically within 48 hours.

 Recommendation letters must be written entirely by the recommender.
 Applicants are required to certify they did not write or submit the letter themselves.
 If a recommender asks you to write or draft a letter, please let them know that you can provide them with supporting information, but that you are not allowed to write your own letter.
 Anyone who agrees to write a recommendation letter for you should understand that they are expected to write and submit it themselves.
 We do not accept recommendation letters from the applicant.

 Applicants requesting recommendation letters via our application system will be asked whether they waive their FERPA rights.
 FERPA stands for the Family Education Rights and Privacy Act, a US law.
 FERPA gives you the right to view or inspect your education records at schools you have attended.
 You cannot request to view your application materials under FERPA if you do not actually enroll at the University of Chicago.
 “Waiving” your FERPA rights means you give up the right to see the letters if you enroll, which means the recommender and the committee can trust that it is confidential.